hongkongkiwi/docker-rabbitmq-configs/README.md

 There are scripts in the `bin` folder to build, run, stop and remove containers and images.
 See how to use them below.

+## rabbitmq folder

+This contains the definitions.json and rabbitmq.conf files that are loaded into the rabbitmq-docker instance.
+They can be overwritten in the files or through the RabbitMQ UI at localhost:15672, amend then export the definitions from the homepage
+- Admin user with username `me` and password `me`
+- Exchanges: `work` (with routing key 'work'), `retry` and `dead`
+- Queues: `work`, `retry` and `dead`
+- Bindings for queues to exchanges

+See below for more detail on the configuration of the bindings and arguments for the exchanges and queues.

 ## Docker compose

 To start RabbitMQ on docker